 Focus is upon methods and techniques of teaching math concepts and skills in grades 4 through 9.
 Emphasis is upon building positive attitudes toward math, on-going formal and informal pupil assessment and the use of active hands-on participation.
 The Ohio Math Model will provide the concepts and skills for the method development.
 Short and long-range planning along with the use of materials and technology will be covered.
 Research of related professional literature is included.
 There is an additional fee with this course.
-25 hours of field experience required.
-Prerequisites: 2.85 GPA; C- or higher in EDU 220, 230, and EIS 285.
+25 hours field experience required.
+Prerequisites: 2.85 GPA; C- or higher in EDU 310.
+Co-requisite: EDU 350.
 (Spring)